thisisparker/xword-dl/README.md

 xword-dl uni --date 9/22/21
 ```

 The argument provided after the flag is parsed pretty liberally, and you can use relative descriptors such as "yesterday" or  "monday".
+Use quotes if your date contains spaces (such as "June 16, 2022").

 ### Specifying filenames